Structure of policy debate: 2AR

-Cross-Examination Periods
+Cross-examination periods

 Following each constructive speech, there is a three-minute cross-examination period in which the opposing team questions the team which just spoke.
 Usually, the cross-examination is conducted by the opponent who will not speak next of the speaker who just spoke, but some cross-examinations are open, that is: either partner may ask or answer questions.
 However, it is often frowned upon when a partner who is not the previous speaker answers cross-examination questions.
 Typically the cross examiner and the cross examined will not be allowed to look at each other during cross examination.

-Preparation Time
+Preparation time

 In addition to speeches, policy debates may allow for a certain amount of preparation time, or "prep time", during a debate round.
-NSDA rules call for five minutes of total prep time that can be used, although in practice high school debate tournaments often give eight minutes of prep time.
+NSDA rules call for eight minutes of total prep time that can be used, although in practice high school debate tournaments often give eight minutes of prep time.
 College debates typically have 10 minutes of preparation time.
 The preparation time is used at each team's preference; they can use different amounts of preparation time before any of their speeches, or even none at all.

-Alternative Use Time
+Alternative use time

 Some tournaments have neither cross-examination time nor preparation time.
 Rather, each team is given 16 minutes of alternative use time.
 Alternative use time can always be used as prep time but after a constructive speech it also doubles as cross-examination time.
 Thus, if the 2AC needs six minutes to get ready after the 1NC, the first affirmative speaker would get to cross-examine the first negative speaker for those six minutes while the second affirmative speaker is preparing.
 Alternative use time may not be used for cross-examination after rebuttal speeches.